LaupWing/blog_posts/src/pages/2020-01-06-post-two/index.md

 ### Swipeable Cards
 In this component the user can swipe the cards out of the interface so that it will be deleted from the DOM.
-With this component you dont want to promote layers ahead of time, because they are alot of cards which drives the performance down.
+With this component you dont want to promote layers ahead of time, because there are alots of cards which drives the performance down.
 What we want to do here is decouple the input from the actual rendering and drawing bit.
 You want the animation to keep going even when the users isnt doing anything.
 The way we do that is by request animation frame for each interaction.

 Generally speaking its bad to add touch events to the document, because it blocks scrolling behaviors.
-The way around this is by padding `{passive: true}` to the event function as third parameter.
+The way around this is by adding `{passive: true}` to the event function as third parameter.

 _**Note:** During this component i was very lazy, so i just copy pasted the content from their github [click here for githublink](), but i tried my best to understand the code that has been written_